-Tim is an experienced paramedic, healthcare manager and lecturer.
-As Deputy Head of School he is responsible for the provision of paramedic courses and the paramedic staff teaching team across both the Chelmsford and Cambridge campuses.
+Tim is an experienced academic, healthcare manager and paramedic.
+As Deputy Head of School he is responsible for the provision of public health and healthcare management courses and the staff teaching team across both the Chelmsford and Cambridge campuses.

 Having graduated from Anglia Ruskin University with a BA (Hons) in Law with History, Tim joined the then East Anglian Ambulance Service as a student Paramedic.
 Tim was employed with the ambulance service for over fifteen years working clinically in varied roles as a Paramedic, training officer, and HEMS critical care Paramedic.

 Tim also held a number of management positions within the ambulance service, clinically and operationally at junior, middle and senior management levels.

 Tim left the ambulance service to become a senior lecturer at ARU teaching on the BSc (Hons) Paramedic science and Diploma Paramedic Studies courses and course leading the Diploma Paramedic Studies course.
 Tim now works full-time as Deputy Head of School.

 Alongside this, he holds roles with the Health and Care Professions Council (HCPC) as a Visitor assessing universities paramedic courses for approval.
 He sits on the College of Paramedics Education Advisory Committee.

 He is currently undertaking a PhD part-time exploring why Paramedics move from working for NHS ambulance services to work in roles traditionally undertaken by doctors and nurses.

 • Serving Brother, Order of St John